 Abrams sketched an image of impoverished souls forced to choose between prescription drugs and rent and of black mothers risking death to give birth.
 She described a nation replete with racist words and deeds, and where LGBTQ individuals are under constant attack.
 She decried Trump’s refusal to act on climate change.
 And she restated the Democrats’ long-held position on abortion, in response to Trump’s blunt denunciation of the new law in New York State lifting virtually all restrictions on late-term abortion, which incredibly was greeted with a standing ovation by New York lawmakers.

 But Abrams betrayed her greatest passion, and saved her harshest attack, for the issue of voting rights.
 It’s hardly a wonder, given that Abrams lost by a slim margin in the Georgia governor’s race and claimed loudly and repeatedly that her victorious opponent — and secretary of state in charge of elections at the time — Brian Kemp had actively suppressed the state’s black vote.

 Remarkably, even though Abrams painted a dystopian portrait of an America riven by poverty, racism, sexism, and homophobia, she smiled throughout.

 The question arises: Why was Abrams chosen to deliver the Democratic response?
 Well, considering that as many as a dozen current and potential challengers to Trump were present in the House chamber, it seemed the selection of a rising star from outside the large field of candidates was a natural.
-However, Abrams’ speech was anything but uplifting, and it is difficult to conclude that she succeeded in advancing the Democrats’ case against Trump and the GOP.We value your comments!
-Please weigh in on our comment section below.
+However, Abrams’ speech was anything but uplifting, and it is difficult to conclude that she succeeded in advancing the Democrats’ case against Trump and the GOP.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com